 The winter season is a time when many families plan an escape from the cold weather.
 However, always remember to take the necessary precautions to help reduce encounters with bed bugs when planning your winter getaways.

-Bed bugs are easily transported between places in belonging such as purses and backpacks.
+Bed bugs are easily transported between places in belongings such as purses and backpacks.
 This makes travelers especially susceptible to picking up bed bugs while away from home, regardless of whether they are staying in a hotel or at a relative’s house.
 Whenever people travel, there is a chance of coming into contact with bed bugs.
 However, these pests can be avoided if travelers stay alert to signs of a bed bug infestation.

 Bed Bugs in Winter